-Claims Made Insurance vs. Per Occurrence Insurance is important distinction.
+Claims-Made Insurance vs. Per Occurrence Insurance is an important distinction.
 All property and casualty (P&C) insurance policies fall into two categories: claims-made and occurrence policies.

 - Whether or not your policy will respond to a claim

 - What your company’s responsibilities will be in the event of a claim

 - How much your premiums will cost, both now and in future renewal periods

 Understanding the basic differences between claims-made insurance vs. per occurrence insurance will ensure you have the coverage you need.

 The majority of P&C insurance policies are occurrence policies, which tend to be the less complicated of the two types of coverage.
 An occurrence policy covers any instance of bodily injury or property damage that happens within your policy period, regardless of the date you submit the claim.
 This means you could potentially submit a claim years after your policy period ended, as long as the event that triggers the claim occurred during your period of coverage.

 One advantage of having this type of policy is that the period of time you are insured is protected “forever” by the occurrence policy you had that year.
 When your policy period has ended, there is no need to renew the policy or purchase “tail coverage” (explained later in this article) to cover events from your policy period.
 As a business owner, if you face the risk of unknown or unreported claims arising long after your policy period is over, an occurrence policy might be right for you.